YinJC/uk-tex-faq/FAQ-extref.md

----
-layout: page
-title: Referring to labels in other documents
+# Referring to labels in other documents
----

 When producing a set of inter-related documents, you'll often want to refer to labels in another document of the set; but LaTeX, of its